Contact Us

 What is CEF?

-The Chromium Embedded Framework (CEF) is an open-source framework that enables developers to embed a fully functional Chromium-based web browsers directly into their applications.
+The Chromium Embedded Framework (CEF) is an open-source framework that enables developers to embed fully functional Chromium-based web browsers directly into their applications.

 It is built on top of the Chromium engine—the same core used by Google Chrome—and provides APIs for rendering web content, handling user input, and integrating browser features within native software.